Opensemble/lhcvmm/Graphics/README.md

 * addons: openFrameworks addons (www.ofxaddons.com) used in this project with its modifications.

-*common classes: Classes for general purpose common tasks.
+* common classes: classes for general purpose common tasks.

-* example apps:
+* example apps: projects for testing, drafting, prototyping and designing purposes.

 # openFrameworks